DUI with Serious Bodily Injury in Fort Walton Beach

 As you can see from the penalties listed above, this charge has the potential to change your life forever.
 Now is the time to do something about it before it is too late and you are standing in front of a judge facing a prison sentence.
 You do not have to fight this battle alone.

-If you have been charged with DUI with Serious Bodily Injury in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097.
-We offer a free and confidential meeting where we can talk about how to keep you out of prison.
+If you have been charged with DUI with Serious Bodily Injury in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097 for a free consultation.
+I will be glad to talk with you about your options and what we can do to help.